heedrox/ric-escape/README.md

 # RIC Escape

-A game for Google Assistant.
+A conversational escape game for Google Assistant.
 In Spanish.

 Developed with Firebase Functions, Actions on Google and through TDD with Mocha.